Do you know these eight most common Shih Tzu eye problems that you need to watch out for?

 3- Cherry Eye

-It looks like a swollen cherry stuck under the eyelid, hence the name Cherry Eye.
-When this happens, the gland doesn’t work properly any more so the affected eye will dry out, making it more susceptible to infection.
+It kind of looks like a swollen cherry stuck under the eyelid, hence the name Cherry Eye.
+When this happens, the gland doesn’t work properly anymore so the affected eye’s surface will dry out, making it more susceptible to infection.

 Other than this, Cherry Eye is usually not painful or damaging to the eye by itself, but it should still be dealt with by your vet.
 Usually, treatment is putting the gland back surgically.

 4- Ingrown Eyelashes (Trichiasis)

 An ingrown eyelash will cause severe irritation to your Shih Tzu’s eye.
 It will scratch at the eyeball and eventually cause impaired vision as it damages the lens.